arecker/hops/README.md

   it pertains to
 - Include the key phrase "fixes #NN" so the issue tracker can associate your work with a logged issue

+## Deploying

+Do deploy the project, install the needed deployment requirements

+    (hops) $ pip install -r requirements/deployment.txt

+Update `secrets.yml` to your pleasure, then run the fabric script, supplying an ssh host.

+    (hops) $ fab deploy -H your_host